Mapping Buddhism in the San Gabriel Valley

 The Los Angeles metropolitan area constitutes one of the world’s most important “global cities” (Saskia Sassen).
 At its heart – right east of the City of Los Angeles – lies the San Gabriel Valley, a suburban cluster of cities and unincorporated communities.
 The San Gabriel Valley hosts the biggest Chinese American community in the US.
 This new suburban pattern of settlement, or “ethnoburb” (Wei Li), has replaced earlier spaces of overseas Chinese settlement in inner cities, the so-called Chinatowns.

 Mostly ignored by studies on Buddhism in the US, the San Gabriel Valley ethnoburb is home to a huge variety of temples, centers, and other Buddhist sites, a majority of which have their roots in different Asian countries.
 Based on a digital mapping project conducted since the fall of 2022, this project assesses the number, diversity, and patterns of dispersion of Buddhist spaces in the San Gabriel Valley.
-It contextualizes the data by an exploration of how the SGV forms a layered and complex Buddhist social space that links Buddhism in the US with global Buddhism as a transnational spatial order.

 2. Research Background (Why & Where)